Plankton and Karen: Critical response

-The Plankton character has received a generally positive reception.
-In his review of the fourth season, Paul Mavis of DVD Talk stated that adult viewers would likely find Plankton more amusing than others, praising his "hilariously stentorian" voice.
-In his review of the season six episode "Clash of Triton," Mavis called Plankton "the only secondary SpongeBob character who can [successfully] anchor his own short".
 Bettijane Levine of The Los Angeles Times wrote positively of Plankton's portrayal, calling it poignant rather than genuinely immoral, describing him as a "town meanie... but mean is different than evil.
 There is no evil, not even a sense of menace, in SpongeBob's soggy, safe world."
-Ann Hagman Cardinal of Blogcritics praised the character, rhetorically asking in a 2007 review, "who isn't tickled by the tight-jawed, Kirk Douglas-voiced Plankton with his silent moviesque evil plans to steal the secret recipe for the Krabby Patty?"
-Boston.com writer Jamie Loftus had mixed feelings about Plankton in a 2015 article, asserting that while "almost every episode featuring tiny supervillain Plankton is highly formulaic," he never "gets old".
+Boston.com writer Jamie Loftus had mixed feelings about Plankton in a 2015 article, asserting that while "almost every episode featuring tiny supervillain Plankton is highly formulaic", he never "gets old".

 James Poniewozik of Time magazine commented on Plankton in a 2001 article.
 He noted that "no one thinks it's strange that the town villain, the megalomaniacal Plankton, is a one-celled organism" as part of the "colorful, goofy" atmosphere of the program.
 In an article for The A.V.
 Club, Zack Handlen stated that "the humor of Plankton comes from how his operative ambitions are constantly thwarted by a naïve, trusting kid".
 In 2015, Entertainment Weeklys Hillary Busis named Plankton one of the most devious characters on television, adding in her commentary that he is "voiced to wicked perfection by Doug Lawrence".
 José Antonio Gómez Marín of El Mundo favorably compared Plankton's plans to the stories of Georges Simenon in a 2013 article.

 In his 2011 book SpongeBob SquarePants and Philosophy, political scientist Joseph J. Foy argues that "Plankton may actually be the unsung hero of the series, and SpongeBob the true villain."
 He compares the character to the Nietzschean Übermensch, taking note of his mental superiority compared to the other characters in the show, and questions how Plankton is only "judged as bad because, no matter how many great things he accomplishes, his intentions are deemed ignoble".
 Foy concludes his analysis by criticizing the fact that "SpongeBob is praised as noble for trying to hold Plankton back."

 Karen

 Karen's original design was a large, immobile monitor on the wall.
-In the show, she appeared only as in monitor from seasons 1 to 3 and was given a mobile form in The SpongeBob SquarePants Movie that she also appeared in afterward.
-During season 9, Karen stopped appearing in her wall form and her mobile form was only used, with a pair of robotic arms being added to her design.
+She was given a mobile form in The SpongeBob SquarePants Movie.
+During season 9, Karen's mobile form was again used, this time with the addition of a pair of robotic arms.